Exponential Mixing for 3D Stochastic Primitive Equations: Proof of Propositions -

-0.5cm { {\bf Acknowledgements}\ \ This work was supported by National Natural Science Foundation of China (NSFC) (No. 11431014, No. 11371041, No. 11401557, No. 11271356)}, the Fundamental Research Funds for the Central Universities (No. 0010000048), Key Laboratory of Random Complex Structures and Data Science, Academy of Mathematics and Systems Science, Chinese Academy of Sciences(No. 2008DP173182), and the applied mathematical research for the important strategic demand of China in information science and related fields(No. 2011CB808000).
+{ {\bf Acknowledgements}\ \ This work is partly supported by National Natural Science Foundation of China (No. 11431014, 11401557, 11801032).
+Key Laboratory of Random Complex Structures and Data Science, Academy of Mathematics and Systems Science, Chinese Academy of Sciences (No. 2008DP173182).
+China Postdoctoral Science Foundation funded project (No. 2018M641204).